MisansProducts/MisansProducts/git notes.md

 ### GitHub Notes

 To view all comments on other issues, type `is:issue commenter:MisansProducts` in the search box for `https://github.com/issues` page.

+When making pull requests, mention the issue with `#[NUMBER]` to attach the pull request to the issue.